 - Once tea is chilled, prepare serving glasses with generous portions of ice (see photo).
 Fill with tea until 3/4 full, then top with coconut milk.
 Stir gently and enjoy.

-- Recipe yields enough for 4 generous servings.
+- Recipe (as originally written) yields enough for 4 generous servings.
 Add dark rum to taste to make it a creamy cocktail!

 *Method adapted from White on Rice Couple.